DataTech123/BoeingSupplierProductCostAnalysis/README.md

 By testing the red code in this project, determine that they are correct in query result.

-Thank you for your review.
+Thank you for your review and questions for further development.
 There will be another Python script project that connects SQL Server to Visual Studio Code.